cypress-io/cypress/README.md

 ### What's in this repo?

-Currently this repo is used to house all of the Cypress documentation, the issues (from early adopters), changelog, and current progress.
+Currently this repo is used to house all ofthe issues (from early adopters) and the changelog.

 - #### [Changelog](../../wiki/changelog)